AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 This setting makes killaura not attack enemies that are far from you camera.

 It takes diffrence from your rotation to angle of enemy.
 Then it compares Pitch/Vertical and Yaw/Horizontal diffrence in deegres.
 This setting is usefull if you dont want killaura to attack players you dont even see.
 It also makes it not very rapidly rotate to enemy.

+### Min/Max Pitch/Yaw Speed/Acceleration

+* This setting may be sometimes hidden due to some Randomize:Randomize modes

+Main part of rotations.
+These settings specify by how much will your rotations come towards aiming point per tick.
+Pitch and Yaw calculations are seperated.
+For each axis (yaw/pitch) each tick speed is incremented by Acceleration and clamped by limit (Speed), then speed is added to your axis.
+If axis's target will change direction, acceleration will start accelerating in opposite direction.

+### Better Acceleration

+Currently unknown what it does, try using this setting and watch if it improves killaura.
+It should work better.

+### FixRotationMode

+Currently unknown what it does, try using this setting and watch if it improves killaura.
+It may work best with OnlyWhenNeeded.

+### Heurestics

+This settings makes killaura aiming less detectable.
+Currently unknown how it works but might be worth testing if improves killaura.
+Try IntaveTest on IntaveAC, or Pattern1 (On other acs) and watch results.

+### RotationMode

+It determines killaura's aiming point.

+> Head: This mode will look at enemy's head.
+Most of client's use this method and may make your killaura more detectable, very basic and not recommended.

+> BestHitVec: BestHitVec will look at enemy even if very small part of its hitbox is visible.
+It even is capable of hitting player from small hole.
+If NearestHitVec would hit will use it instead.
+Recommended.

+> NearestHitVec: Will clamp player's eye position in enemy's hitbox and look at it from eye's perspective.
+That is nearest possible point that player can look at enemy.
+Not that bad but BestHitVec is simply better.

+Just set this to BestHitVec, no point at selecting other modes.

+#### HitBoxPercentage Vertical/Horizontal

+Defines percentage of hitbox on which NearestHitVec rotations would be clamped.
+Towards center of hitbox.

+## Randomize

+Randomization of aim, very important.

+### RandomType

+This setting specifies which random distribution should be used.

+> Random: Picks random number in specified range with linear distribution.
+Each number has equal chance.

+> SecureRandom: Same as Random but doesn't use global random but private instance of random number generator.
+Linear uniform but numbers may be more evenly distributed.

+> Gausian: Applies <a href="https://en.wikipedia.org/wiki/Normal_distribution" target="_blank">Gausian distribution</a> which makes numbers in middle of range be picked more often.

+> Intave: Applies unknown distribution for random numbers, may improve killaura on IntaveAC.

+### Randomize

+It specifies which randomization will get applied to player's rotation.

+* Modes Noise and Turbo remove Min/Max Pitch/Yaw Speed/Acceleration overriding basic rotation.

+> None: Dont apply any randomization.

+> Basic: Randomly offsets aiming point by RandomStrength.

+> Doubled: Same as Basic but may be more <i><b>special</b></i>.

+> OnlyRotation: Works as Basic but only if player's head is rotating/aiming.
+If it already looks at aiming point it doesn't apply.

+> Hybrid: Unknown what it does.

+> Polar: Weird mode of randomization that might be very good.
+Oscilates pitch in yaw axis from above enemy's head to below his feet.

+> Circle: Rotates in circle around aiming point.
+Radius becomes larger the further player is from enemy.

+> Advanced: More sophisticated randomization, has many diffrent settings that i am not going to explain, if you are willing to use this mode you should see how diffrent settings change this mode.
+It basicly jumps around points in area defined by Circles{R=Radius} and exclusive for Circle{R=InnerRadius}, with Absolute and Relative distance from current offset.

+> Noise: Vere randomly jumps around biased towards enemy.
+Overrides basic rotations and unpredictable.
+If you are willing to use this mode you should see how diffrent settings change this mode.
+Speed is how fast it will move, chances have weird/unexplained behaviour.

+>Turbo: Mode made for IntaveAC with goal of improving basic rotations to work faster without getting detected.
+Designed for IntaveAC, but might be used for any anticheat

+#### Turbo

+##### Min/Max AimSpeed/Acceleration

+Works same as basic rotation but without seperation for each axis (yaw/pitch);

+##### Better Acceleration

+Improves acceleration, unknown method.
+Keep around 0.3 - 0.5.

+##### Scale

+Not known at the moment what it does.
+Keep around 1 - 2.

+##### Min/Max Target/Player Response

+Ticks of prediction for tracking, not sure why these settings doesn't exist outside Turbo mode.
+Keep around (2-3) - (3-5), higher values for slower rotations (depending on anticheat).

+### Tracking Accuracy/Randomization

+Tracking is very usefull, it improves aiming speed.
+Tracking works by predicting where will enemy be in future and rotating to this point.
+Accuracy defines how accurate it is (?).
+And randomization by how much positions of player/enemy should be randomized.
+Just set randomization to like 5-20 and accuracy to 60-80.

+### SmartAim

+Probably improves something in aiming, unknown functionality, probably enable.

+### SmartAimEntityCheck

+Probably improves something in SmartAim byt hitchecking entity, unknown functionality, probably disable.

+### AdvancedRots

+Probably improves something in aiming, unknown functionality, probably enable.

+### Interpolation

+Probably adds some sort of <a href="https://en.wikipedia.org/wiki/Linear_interpolation" target="_blank">Interpolation</a>, disable.

+### LockView

+Makes player's camera attached with player's rotation.
+If disabled player may look in diffrent direction than camera and when no longer needs to aim it will return to camera rotations.
+Doesn't change how killaura works, just where you look not player.

+### AimThroughWalls

+If disabled and player can't aim at point of enemy where it can be hit will stop looking at enemy.
+Enabled makes it always look at it.

+#### AimThroughWallsRange

+How close enemy should be to look at it through walls.

+#### ThroughWalls

+Decides if player should attack enemy through walls, might be detectable on some anticheats, may insta ban.

+#### ThroughWallsRange

+Range if player is hitting through wall.

+### NoRotation

+Disabled rotation.
+Super detectable and obvious, will autoban on every anticheat with hitbox check, 99% of anticheats have them.
+ENABLE.